-The Bikram yoga style specializes in using the heated environment.
-Bikram is a comprehensive method of yoga that includes all the components of fitness: muscular strength, muscular endurance, cardiovascular flexibility and weight loss.
+The Bikram yoga style specializes in using a heated environment.
+Bikram is a comprehensive method of yoga that includes all the components of fitness: muscular strength, muscular endurance, cardiovascular flexibility, and weight loss.
 The overall objective is to create a fit body and mind, allowing the physical self to unify with the spiritual self.
 The founder of the hot yoga trend, Bikram Choudhury, was a gold medal Olympic weight lifter in 1963 and is a disciple of Bishnu Ghosh, brother of Paramahansa Yogananda, (Autobiography of a Yogi).
 Bikram yoga’s heated practice promotes increased flexibility, detoxification, and prevention of injuries.
 Bikram experimented with increased practice temperatures after noticing that the increased temperature made people sweat and exert themselves more in class.
 He progressively continued to increase the heat, seeing that as they sweat more they associated this with a better workout.
-Most Bikram yoga practices are typically done in 95-105 °F. Most Bikram yoga classes today happen in rooms heated to 40 degrees Celsius (104 degrees Fahrenheit).
-Heat has in many historic traditions been utilized to create transformative and healing environments, such as the use of steam baths in ayurveda to facilitate sweating.
+Most Bikram yoga practices are typically done at 95-105 °F. Most Bikram yoga classes today happen in rooms heated to 40 degrees Celsius (104 degrees Fahrenheit).
+Heat has in many historic traditions been utilized to create transformative and healing environments, such as the use of steam baths in Ayurveda to facilitate sweating.

 Hatha Yoga is the foundation of all Physical Yoga styles.
 The essence of hatha yoga is working with “ha” and “tha,” the two major nadis or currents that dominate our experience of the world.
-In the sanskrit language of yoga, “ha” and “tha” are the solar and lunar currents representing the dual nature of manifestation.
+In the Sanskrit language of yoga, “ha” and “tha” are the solar and lunar currents representing the dual nature of manifestation.
 It essentially means the balance of Sun and Moon.
 The practice of Hatha yoga includes the way towards realization through rigorous discipline.
-Hatha incorporates Asanas (postures), Pranayama (regulated breathing), meditation (Dharana & Dhyana) and kundalini (Laya Yoga) into a complete system for developing one’s highest qualities of body and mind.
+Hatha incorporates Asanas (postures), Pranayama (regulated breathing), meditation (Dharana & Dhyana), and kundalini (Laya Yoga) into a complete system for developing one’s highest qualities of body and mind.
 Typically the Hatha Yoga poses (asanas) are approached in a calm, meditative environment, where practitioners sit quietly for a few moments, then begin the series, slowly, with control and grace.
 Awareness of calming of the mind and breath is held as the body performs the various poses selected for the practice session.

-Power Yoga, a term aptly coined by founder of Poweryoga.com, Bryan Kest, means “to empower” or “a powerful yoga practice” Power Yoga is much more than a physical practice – as the goal is wellness.
+Power Yoga, a term aptly coined by the founder of Poweryoga.com, Bryan Kest, means “to empower” or "a powerful yoga practice".
+Power Yoga is much more than a physical practice, as the goal is wellness.
 So, the benefits of Power Yoga are multi-faceted, covering both mind and body.
 In terms of the physical benefits of Power Yoga, it is the ultimate cross-training, as it attempts to go through every nook and cranny of the body and cover every aspect of physical fitness.
-With this practice, you have strength, flexibility, stamina, cardio and balance – it’s a multi-dynamic approach towards wellness.
-Within this, we also address the mental state, as we challenge benevolent mental qualities actually stimulating growth!!
-As well as creating a safe place to “practice” living.
-What’s meant by this is that life is challenging, and how we respond to these challenges has a huge affect on our health.
-Remember the stress that’s hurting us does not happen to us but how we respond to what’s happening to us.
+With this practice, you have strength, flexibility, stamina, cardio, and balance - it’s a multi-dynamic approach towards wellness.
+Within this, we also address the mental state, as we challenge benevolent mental qualities actually stimulating growth!
+As well as creating a safe place to "practice" living.
+What's meant by this is that life is challenging, and how we respond to these challenges has a huge effect on our health.
+Remember the stress that's hurting us does not happen to us but how we respond to what's happening to us.
 There is a lot of room for personalizing the experience of Power Yoga which allows it to conform to our uniqueness rather than forcing us to conform to dogma.
 The benefits actually transcend the physical practice and permeate your whole life.
-Power Yoga was not developed to make you look flexible, strong, skinny, pretty or young, it was developed to create wellness which is a by-product of benevolence!
+Power Yoga was not developed to make you look flexible, strong, skinny, pretty, or young, it was developed to create wellness which is a by-product of benevolence!

 Prenatal Yoga sequences focus on creating balance in the body during pregnancy for increased well-being.
 Prenatal yoga breathing techniques are utilized to help reduce or manage shortness of breath during pregnancy and assist in working through contractions during labor.
 Prenatal yoga encourages a gentle stretching approach to the asanas, with a focus on moving areas of your body differently, such as your neck and arms, in order to better achieve their full range of motion.